asthomp/Stoplight-Bot/README.md

 this by typing the command `which python3` (Mac/Linux, bash/zsh).
 If the response indicates that Python3 is not installed, follow the installation instructions [here](https://www.python.org).

+You'll need to install Python 3.8 or higher.

 ### Download Repository

 Secondly, download the project's GitHub repository.
 This contains all the code and files necessary to run the program.